DOUDOU0314/GPT-J-hf/README.md

 # GPT-J-hf
-GPT-jax based on the official huggingface library
+GPT-jax example based on the official huggingface library

+Command: